rossana87/Project_1/README.md

 #### Moving the snake

 The crucial function in this game has been the moving function to let the snake move around the grid.
 This function includes the collision with the wall as well.
-An if statement was used for every direction for the movement and if the snake hits the wall of the board the game is over.
+I have used an if statement for the movements and if the snake hits the wall the game is over.

 ```js
 function moveSnake() {